Veterans Outreach Center puts in $7M in upgrades, veterans share stories of redemption

 News 8 sat down with three veterans to hear how the VOC has helped them through the years, and move past some of their darkest moments.

-Marine Emil Anderson– a Vietnam Veteran– said when he came back from overseas, it was so hard to get a job and start over.
+Marine Emil Anderson — a Vietnam Veteran — said when he came back from overseas, it was so hard to get a job and start over.
 But the VOC changed all that for him way back in 1973, and he’s been with them through the years receiving housing, clothing, food, and employment.
-And he continues to serve with them today as a men’s group mentor and with the veterans drug treatment court at the county.
+And he continues to serve with them today as a men’s group mentor and with the veteran’s drug treatment court in the county.

 Belinda Miller served in both the Army and the Navy, when she got out of the military, the VOC connected her with job workshops and currently, a special class to deal with her stress.

 “I picked up my own way of dealing with stress by cooking.
-And there’s a veteran cooking class here now, so I was able to dive right into that,” she says.
+And there’s a veteran cooking class here now, so I was able to dive right into that,” she said.

 Marine and Vietnam Veteran James Jenkins says the VOC kept him off the streets.
 He burst into tears at one point on just what the VOC has done for him by giving him housing at Liberty Landing.